Aerospace Engineering vs Aeronautical Engineering: Which Career Path Is Right for You?

 - Ensuring compliance with aviation safety regulations and standards.

-- Collaborating with multidisciplinary teams on commercial and defence aircraft projects, including UAV development.
+- Collaborating with multidisciplinary teams on commercial and defense aircraft projects, including UAV development.

 Aerospace Engineering Responsibilities